ykgautam09/Space-Invader/README.md

 It has no other dependency beside "pygame"

-clone this repo and execute 'main.py' file
+Clone this repo and execute 'main.py' file or <br>
+In a Unix-based system execute ./dist/main file from project directory

 <strong>How To Play:</strong>